cardcraft/EdgeNext/README.md

 ![GPL3 License Logo](Markdown/gplv3-127x51.png)

-EdgeNext is comlpetly Free and Open Source forever, I beleive in the philosophy of software that supports the users freedoms.
+EdgeNext is completely free and open-source forever; I believe in the philosophy of software that supports users' freedoms.

-This project it now licensed under the GPL3 license requiring any derividevs or software using the project to also be released under GPL3 and open source.
+This project is now licensed under the GPL3 license, requiring any derivatives or software using the project to also be released under GPL3 and open-source.

-So, why should you trust me? well...
+So, why should you trust me?
+Well...
 You can read the code!
-If you have any concerns over security you can file an issue and I will try to answer in a timely manner.
+If you have any concerns over security, you can file an issue, and I will try to answer in a timely manner.

 The license can be found under **LICENSE.TXT**